onegreyonewhite/yauhc/README.md

 - `samples/simple_https_service.yaml` - An example of how to deploy a simple http service with tls (with cert-manager and issuer installed)
+- `samples/simple_http_service.yaml` - An example of how to deploy a simple http service without tls but with QoS.
 - `samples/simple_https_microservices.yaml` - An example of how to deploy multiple services and connect them in one endpoint behind an https proxy (with cert-manager and issuer installed).